 Why we like it:

-- Highest rated portable camping heater with over 2200+ Amazon reviews.
+- This company has the highest rated portable camping heater with over 2200+ Amazon reviews.

 - The tent warmer is enhanced for safety with an auto-shut-off function.